Theo is a tech junkie constantly looking for the next big thing.

-Priced at $49.99, these earbuds are definitely on the more affordable end.
-Currently, there is a 5% off coupon offer on Amazon.
-Since my unit is a sample, I actually don't know when this coupon will expire.
-That said, let's take a closer look at the overall design and sound quality.
+Priced at around $25.99, these earbuds are definitely on the more affordable end.
+Let's take a closer look at the overall design and sound quality.

 The classic minimalistic box should be a familiar sight now.
-Glad that the packaging is recyclable, but, otherwise, not much can be commented here.
+I'm glad that the packaging is recyclable, but there is not much can be commented on here.
 I noticed that BlitzWolf really likes to just list the model number on the box and nothing else.
 I can see this as a potential advantage to make it easier for them during the fulfillment process.
 Having reviewed a few of their other products, the packaging is definitely listed in the same way.

-The box's bottom provides what I like to consider as "quick specifications".
+The box's bottom provides what I like to consider as "quick specifications."
 It lists out the key technical details along with a QR code to their website, which I think is a nice touch for accessibility.
-Finally, on the bottom of the box, you can see that these are "True Wireless Earbuds".
-No longer a simple model number code listed.
+Finally, on the bottom of the box, you can see that these are "True Wireless Earbuds."

 2.4 Ghz, Class 2